omnivector-solutions/osd-documentation/contributing.rst

   - second line should be empty
   - subsequent lines should describe the changes and explain why they are needed
+  - See `How to Write a Git Commit Message <https://cbea.ms/git-commit/>`_ for a detailed guide on this subject

 - linear history

-  - always rebase with master
+  - always rebase your branch with master
-  - fast forward merge or squash merge
+  - use fast forward merge or squash merge, when merging the Pull Requests

 - keep user related changes in the :ref:`changelog`
-- annotated tags for releases, see :ref:`release-process` below for details
+- create annotated tags for releases, see :ref:`release-process` below for details
+- use meaningful names for branches
 - do not include merge commits in new branches.
 New branches should contain only new code.